jon4444/Email-App/emailApp/src/ReadMe.txt

 You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.

 Your application should do the following:
-- Generate an email with the following syntax
+- Generate an email with the following syntax: firstname.lastname@department.company.com
 - Determine the department (sales, development, accounting), if none leave blank
 - Generate a random string for a password
 - Have set methods to change the password